-Consumers cannot become customers/clients unless they a) find your site and visit b) convert when visiting your site.
+A strong website design will not only help you attract site visitors but will help convert them to customers.
 While Search Engine Optimization is the digital marketing tool used to ensure a solid site user experience leading to a sale, phone call, or sign-up, this discipline works within the site’s web design framework.
 Everyone knows the internet becomes a more competitive marketplace daily so that now more than ever, it is important that site design reflects what users are seeking.
 That said, here are the top web design trends to incorporate for optimal success in 2020.

 1) Full-Screen Forms

 The more the digital world emulates what consumers are accustomed to, the greater the likelihood that they will convert.
 Full-screen forms not only make it easier for users to complete but offer fewer distractions that could cause them to abandon an incomplete form or put it off for the ‘later’ that never comes.

 To be successful, visual communication must be clear and immediate.
 ‘Busy’ pages confuse users who will simply leave the site.
 Not only are these larger images and type attention-getting, but they also can be used to deliver succinct messaging (i.e. Nike’s iconic ‘Just Do It’).
 The caveat here is to not overload users’ sense with too many oversized-elements and to assure SEOs that alt tags will attract search engine bots, not necessarily a keyword-rich block of text.